Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Control Approach

 To specify our CBFs, for each segment (in Fig. \ref{fig:system} there are two), we take the points of the top hexagonal plates of the segment using the PCC forward kinematics from Eq. (\ref{eq:fk}).
 This gives the following function for each point:

 where $L_{0,i}$ is the uncompressed length of a segment, $\phi_j$ is the angle of the corner of the plate relative to the x-axis (shown in Fig. \ref{fig:hex}), $d$ is the distance from the center of the segment to the cable routes, and $r$ is the distance from a corner of the hexagon plate to the center of the segment.
 For these last two quantities, in our case, $d = r$.
 See Fig. \ref{fig:hex} for an illustration of some of these.
+The quantity $c_j$ is useful for our purposes because when $c_j > \epsilon$, where $\epsilon$ is some positive constant (a good choice is corresponding to the thickness of the plates), the plates are not in contact and they make contact as $c_j - \epsilon \rightarrow 0$.

 Our barrier functions will then take the form,